AMMSKI/loyalty_app/README.md

 # Business type user experience

-Business users can customize how thier loyalty card will look to customers.
+Business users can customize how their loyalty card will look to customers.
 They can scan QR codes to cash rewards or add points to a user.
 A business can also track how many users are using thier card and see data on average points per card.

 # Get started
 https://loyalburger.herokuapp.com/
 1. Register for a new account
-2. Choose Buinsess or Customer account type
+2. Choose Business or Customer account type

 For Customer type
 1. See search page to find and add loyalty cards